AMWA-TV/info-006/docs/Device implementation How To.md

 }

 ```
- The above command has the sessionId set to 3 for our session and should be modified to use the session for your case.
-We use oid 31 which we discovered from the top level browse of the NMOS Controls was the oid for Stereo Gain.
+We use oid 31 which we discovered was the oid for Stereo Gain when interrogating the root block.

  **Expected Output**